karstengresch/30-seconds-of-quarkus/snippets/Create new project (VSC extension).md

 2. searching for the termn "Quarkus" and then
 3. selecting the *Install* button either in the list pane or the detail window.

+After installation (no restart required), go to the *Quarkus Welcome* page (which can manually be opened with *F1*->*Quarkus Welcome*) and click the button *Create Quarkus project*.

+Alternatively, enter *F1*->*Generate a Quarkus project*.

+Follow the instructions (build tool selection, group, artifact, version, framework/library selection etc.).
+Either confirm with *Enter* or skip with *Escape*.
+Finally, select (and perhaps create) a destination folder for the project source code.

-NB - The extension's repository release page can be found at https://github.com/redhat-developer/vscode-quarkus/releases.
+NB - The Quarkus' VS Code extension's repository release page can be found at https://github.com/redhat-developer/vscode-quarkus/releases.